webworker01/walletworker/README.md

 ## Features

 * **New in 0.1.0** - Collect interest for KMD
-* Manual entry of any cli command
 * Handles Komodo and all assetchains
-* Auto installs and updates from https://artifacts.supernet.org/latest/windows/
+* Auto installs and updates from https://artifacts.supernet.org/latest/komodo/windows/
 * Auto sets up komodo.conf with randomly generated RPC username and password
 * If Agama was already installed, can share the same data directory and wallet.dat files
 * Output debug messages to console instead of debug.log file so you can see in realtime what komodod is up to